20 Best Family Beach Vacations

 Accommodation: Top-Rated Family Resorts in Punta Cana

 Once a relatively calm fishing town, Destin has become known for its excellent variety of family resorts.
-Destin's Gulf coast beaches sit on the Florida panhandle, close to several conservation areas that are home to birds and other wildlife.
+Destin is known for it's incredible white-sand beaches.
+It sit on the Florida panhandle, close to several conservation areas that are home to birds and other wildlife.
 There is plenty to do right on the shore, from sandcastle building lessons for the little ones to jet skiing and more exciting water sports for teenagers and parents.